GalaxyA14user/boot-menu/README.md

 # boot-menu
 A Simple magisk module that shows a boot menu before the OS starts.
 Easily customizable.
 Currently supports OneUI ext4 filesystems only.
 Experimental.

-# How to install
-Install the magisk module from releases and reboot

 # How does it work
 read the code